 The Cape Winelands are easily accessible via Cape Town International Airport, which is around an hour's drive from the various towns in the Cape Winelands.
 Cape Town International receives flights from all across the world daily, along with regular domestic flights from Johannesburg and the Kruger Park area.

 From Cape Town, the Winelands towns are between 40 minutes and an hour's drive from the city.
 If traveling from the Garden Route, the trip is typically between four and five hours, depending on whether you opt for Route 62 through the Little Karoo or the N2 highway through the pastoral Overberg.

 Winters (June to August) can be cool, with average minimum temperatures around 5°C (41°F) and maximums around 17°C (63°F).
 There are still, however, warm, sunny days throughout this period.
 Rainfall is frequent, with occasional dustings of snow on higher peaks.
-Do not let the winter rainfall deter you - the rains are typically light drizzles, almost shrouding the Winelands in an ethereal mist which can be quite lovely to behold.
+Do not let the winter rainfall deter you - the rains are typically light drizzles, almost shrouding the Winelands in an ethereal mist that can be quite lovely to behold.

-Crime rates in the Boland are relatively low, and it is actually rather pleasant to walk along the main street of Franschhoek at night, with all the restaurants festively lit up for dinner.
+Crime rates in the Boland are relatively low, and it is pleasant to walk along the main street of Franschhoek at night, with all the restaurants festively lit up for dinner.
 Nevertheless, avoid quiet areas after dark, and follow the advice of your guide.